rafabolivar/terraform_nutanix_cloud-init/README.md

 ## Deploying the cluster

-Once you have checked the content of the files, you can proceed deploying the Karbon Cluster.
+Once you have checked the content of the files, you can proceed deploying the VM.
 First you'll need to initialise the environment:

     ubuntu@ubuntu:~$ cd /home/ubuntu/terraform
     ubuntu@ubuntu:~/terraform$ ./terraform init